bjornbytes/lovr-docs/guides/Plugins.md

 LÖVR has a small core.
 Extra features can be provided by <a data-key="Libraries">Libraries</a>
 written in Lua, or by plugins.
 Plugins are similar to libraries -- they can be `require`d from Lua to access their features.
-However, instead of `.lua` files in a project folder, plugins are system libraries (`.dll` or `.so` files) that are placed next to the lovr executable.
+However, instead of Lua files in a project folder, plugins are native libraries (`.dll` or `.so` files) that are placed next to the lovr executable.

 Using Plugins